-Target your posterior deltoid with the lying dumbbell one-arm rear lateral raise.
-To minimize involvement of your lateral deltoid, your body must be horizontal.
+Target your posterior deltoid with the one-arm dumbbell bent-over lateral raise, also known as the one-arm dumbbell rear lateral raise.

 Compared with the seated cable row, the standing cable row stimulates the recruitment of many more stabilizer muscles in your legs and core.

 The rope lat pull-down is great for strengthening and building your back and arms, as well as for developing upper-body strength.

 Learn how to properly perform the lying dumbbell rear lateral raise, an isolation and pull exercise that targets your posterior deltoid.

 The cable horizontal Pallof press is a very effective functional exercise to use to strengthen your core’s ability to resist rotational or twisting forces.

 The elbow lift is a poor exercise.
 Use it only if you do not have the resources to do better, more effective back exercises, such as the barbell row.

 The one-arm towel row is a bodyweight exercise that you can use if you can’t make it to the gym and do not have access to dumbbells or a barbell.